Discontinuity-aware physics-informed neural network for phase-field method in three-phase flow with phase change: Results

-The evolution of the training loss and the solution accuracy of the conventional PINN and the proposed DPINN are examined at two interface thicknesses, $\xi_\phi=10^{-2}$ and $\xi_\phi=10^{-3}$, which correspond to smooth and sharp interfaces, respectively, under a uniform mobility number of $M_\phi=10^{-4}$.
-As shown in Fig. \ref{fig: vortex_train_loss}, for $\xi_\phi=10^{-2}$, where interfacial dissipation is significant, PINN and DPINN exhibit comparable convergence behavior.
-However, for $\xi_\phi=10^{-3}$, the conventional PINN does not converge to the loss level achieved at $\xi_\phi=10^{-2}$ due to the optimization paradox near sharp interfaces, whereas the DPINN attains a loss approximately one order of magnitude smaller and even lower than that at $\xi_\phi=10^{-2}$.
+The evolution of the training loss and solution of the conventional PINN and the proposed DPINN are examined for four interface thicknesses ($1.0 \times 10^{-2}$ m, $5.0 \times 10^{-3}$ m, $2.5 \times 10^{-3}$ m, and $1.0 \times 10^{-3}$ m), representing a transition from smooth to sharp interfaces, under a uniform mobility number of $M_\phi = 10^{-4}$ $m^4 \cdot N^{-1}\cdot s^{-1}$.
+As shown in Figure \ref{fig: vortex_train_loss}, for $\xi_\phi = 1.0 \times 10^{-2}$ m and $5.0 \times 10^{-3}$ m, where interfacial dissipation is significant, both PINN and DPINN exhibit comparable convergence behavior.
+However, as the interface thickness further decreases to $\xi_\phi = 2.5 \times 10^{-3}$ m and $1.0 \times10^{-3}$ m, the conventional PINN fails to converge to the levels achieved with thicker interfaces due to the optimization paradox near sharp interfaces, whereas DPINN achieves a loss approximately one order of magnitude lower than that of the conventional PINN.

-Fig. \ref{fig: vortex_conrourf} compares the PINN and DPINN results at different interface-thickness parameters $\xi_\phi$ at $t=0$ and $t=1$, and the reference numerical results from Ref. \cite{huang2020consistent}.
-It should be noted that conventional numerical methods incur extremely high computational cost when $\xi_\phi$ is small, even in two dimensions, and the sharp-interface reference is therefore taken at $\xi_\phi=0$, where the phase-field variable is prescribed as $\xi_\phi=-1$ in the interior and $\xi_\phi=1$ outside.
-For $\xi_\phi=10^{-2}$, both the traditional PINN and DPINN accurately capture the temporal evolution of the diffuse interface.
-However, for $\xi_\phi=10^{-3}$, the PINN fails to resolve the sharp interfacial dynamics and the resulting errors propagate across the domain, whereas the DPINN captures these dynamics accurately.
-Table \ref{tab:error_norms_phi} reports the area-error norms over the entire time horizon relative to the theoretically constant area of the reversed single vortex.
-As $\xi_\phi$ decreases, the errors in the PINN solutions increase, whereas those in the DPINN solutions decrease substantially.
+Figure \ref{fig: vortex_conrourf} compares PINN and DPINN results for different interface-thickness parameters $\xi_\phi$ at $t=0$ s and $t=1$ s against reference numerical results from Ref.~\cite{huang2020consistent}.
+For $\xi_\phi =1.0 \times 10^{-2}$ m and $5.0 \times 10^{-3}$ m, both the conventional PINN and DPINN accurately capture the temporal evolution of the diffuse interface, with errors gradually decreasing as the interface thickness decreases.
+However, for $\xi_\phi = 2.5 \times 10^{-3}$ m and $1.0 \times 10^{-3}$ m, the conventional PINN fails to converge to the sharp interface solution, causing local interfacial errors to propagate throughout the entire computational domain, whereas DPINN accurately resolves these sharp interface dynamics, with errors steadily decreasing.

+Table \ref{tab:error_norms_phi} reports the $R_1$, $R_2$, and $R_\infty$ area-error norms over the entire time horizon relative to the theoretically constant area of the reversed single vortex.
+As $\xi_\phi$ decreases from a thick interface to a sharp one, PINN errors initially decrease but subsequently increase due to convergence issues in steep interfacial regions, whereas DPINN errors decrease consistently.